marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 }
 ```

-We have 2 functions and a static list that:
+Above, we have 2 functions and a static list that:

 1) Return a `Mono<String>` of leaf colors.
 2) Return a `Flux<String>` of leaf colors.
 3) List of Strings for supported leaf colors.

-We can then implement this Mono/Flux streams of Strings:
+We can then write the backing implementation:

 ```kotlin
 class TreeServiceImpl : TreeService {